-- 3.10 A Trainee Classifier is a person who is in the process of formal training by IWAS Wheelchair Fencing. - 3.11 IWAS Wheelchair Fencing may appoint Trainee Classifiers to participate in some or all components of Athlete Evaluation under the supervision of a Classification Panel, to develop Classifier Competencies.
+- 3.10 A Trainee Classifier is a person who is in the process of formal training by World Para Fencing. - 3.11 World Para Fencing may appoint Trainee Classifiers to participate in some or all components of Athlete Evaluation under the supervision of a Classification Panel, to develop Classifier Competencies. - 3.12 A trainee classifier cannot be included on a panel as a substitute for any of the designated accredited international classifiers appointed by World Para Fencing to each panel in a classification event. - 3.13 One classification panel at an International classification can work with a maximum of two designated trainee classifiers.